 Skin: Your skin temperature can rise 50 to 70C, an extreme change.
 And it will feel like a massive surge of heat.
 However, your internal organs and your core body will remain constant and normal temperature.

 Blood Vessels: Your heart beats faster to increase blood flow to your skin in order to get the blood vessels to dilate, or open up.
 This helps get rid of heat from the skin, and what causes the signature, attention-getting hot-flash look; a flushed face and upper body.

 Sweat Glands: To cool the body down the sweat glands release sweat, which then evaporates, lowering the temperature and cooling you off.
 Then you may actually feel cold.

 All of this happens in a flash, leaving you rather flushed!

-Although we know what happens during a hot flash, medical science does not yet know the full reasons why they occur in most women, yet not at all.
-However, we do know that certain non-menopausal factors can make these symptoms worse.
+Although we know what happens, medical science does not yet know the full reasons why they occur in most women, yet not at all.
+However, we do know that certain non-menopausal factors can make these signs worse.

-- Certain medications – opioids, antidepressants, and some osteoporosis drugs are a few of the common medication triggers for hot flushes.
+- Certain medications – opioids, antidepressants, and some osteoporosis drugs are a few of the common medication triggers.

-- Medical conditions – in particular, thyroid issues, infections or viruses will increase body temperature, often in waves that resemble a hot flash.
+- Medical conditions – in particular, thyroid issues, infections or viruses will increase body temperature, often in waves.

 - Excess weight – body fat is metabolically active, which helps explain the links between obesity and some cancers.
-A study at the University of California showed that by reducing weight and exercising you can be twice as likely to reduce hot flashes.
+A study at the University of California showed that by reducing weight and exercising you can be twice as likely to reduce body temperature surges.

 - Food allergies or sensitivities – alcohol, caffeine and additives like sulphites are common triggers.
-Certain foods, especially very spicy foods can also set off the cascade of hormones that result in a heat wave.
+Certain foods, especially very spicy foods can also set off the cascade of hormones that result in body heat.